aaolaveh/aaolaveh.github.io/Portfolio/teaching_portfolio.md

       <h2> Teaching Philosophy </h2>

 <p>I decided to pursue a PhD because I want to be a professor.
 As an educator, I aim to create a personalized experience for my students, make them feel I care about them individually.
 This means supporting them <em> inside the classroom </em> by helping them to master the art of doing mathematics trough repetition, independent problem-solving, and collaborative work and
-<em> outside the classroom </em>, remaining mindful of the responsibilities and their interests beyond academia.
-In both contexts, my goal is to nurture their growth through a holistic appreciation of their humanity. <br>
+<em> outside the classroom </em>, remaining mindful of the responsibilities and their interests beyond academia. <br>
-If you are curious on how these ideas shape my teaching, you can explore my <a href="/docs/still_working.pdf" target=_blank > full statement </a>
+If you are curious on how these ideas shape my teaching, you can explore my <a href="/docs/teaching_statement_Astrid_Olave.pdf" target=_blank > full statement </a>
 </p>